 Post-project process update

 As noted, this project entailed a lot of work within tight timelines.
 In the event the most stressful aspect was lack of local management support.
-As I told those attending the May webinar, I’d been running the project on an understanding that my honorary fellow role at the University of Melbourne would continue over 2022.
-But in the days leading up to our webinar, an email from the Director of the Centre for the Study of Higher Education informed me that, on her advice, my School had decided not to renew my affiliation after all.
-Overnight, I quickly rebadged my webinar presentations, and continued with the work.
+As I told those attending the first (May) webinar, I’d been running the project on an understanding (from the Dean) that my honorary fellow role at the University of Melbourne’s Graduate School of Education would continue over 2022.

-In June I forwarded a progress report to the Dean, and called for a review of the May decision, without success.
-Others at the University were finding my work of interest.
-Perplexed at the apparent moral panic behind the unexplained decision, in early September I forwarded a further update and request.
-Then weeks later, having had no reply, another with some other University colleagues copied in.
-This time I suggested that the May decision was Kafkaesque, and that those responsible should read my work and enlighten up*.
-When this too drew no response, a small group of professors signed a letter of support.
+Again, there was no management response.
+In September I forwarded a further update to the Dean and the VC and called yet again for a review of the May decision.
+Then weeks later (having had no reply) I sent them a follow-up note with some other University colleagues copied in.
+This time (recalling a line from Orwell) I suggested that the May management decision was Kafkaesque, and that those responsible should read my work and enlighten up*.

 Letter to the Vice-Chancellor and the Dean, Melbourne Graduate School of Education